keithalewis/papers/um_slides.md

 ---
 title: The Unified Model
-subtitle: The right way to model derivative securities
+subtitle: How to model derivative securities
 theme: white
 previewLinks: true
-transition: 'zoom'
+transition: 'fade'
+hash: true

 ---

-##  What's wrong with the current model?
+##  Quo vadis status quo?

 * Valuing is only the first step.

-* How (and when) do you hedge?

 * Continuous hedging is impossible.

+* How and when do you hedge?

+* How good is the hedge?

-* Current theory gives wrong answers.
+* Current theory gives the wrong answers.

 ---